ddduuufff/datacleaningcourse/README.md

 http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones

-It merges different subsets of this data into one single transformed data set --- named "clean" data set --- in order to allow performing data analysis tasks more easily.
-As an example, a derived data set --- named "tidy" data set) --- is created which contains the average values of each measurement variable for each activity and each subject.
-Run
+The script merges different subsets of this data into a tidy dataset

-Before executing the script please make sure the data set is unzipped in the working directory and set the working directory using the 'setwd' R command).
+Before executing the script the data set must be unzipped and set in the proper working directory using 'setwd' R command.

-Then execute the R script in the working directory where the 'UCI HAR Dataset' folder is located:
+Execute the R script in the working directory, ./data, where the 'UCI HAR Dataset' folder is located

-run_analysis.R

-The script will create the result data files "clean_dataset.txt" and "tidy_dataset.txt" in the working directory.
+The script will create the result data files "tidy_dataset.txt" in the working directory.

-More concretely, the script executes the following steps:

-    Load the individual data files of the training and test sets and merge them into one data table.
-    Filter the data table to select only mean and standard deviation columns.
-    Load labels and levels of the activity column and convert the variable into a factor variable.
-    Assign cleaned feature strings as column names for the feature measurements.
-    Merge test and training subsets into one final cleaned data set.
-    Create another derived data set with average values of each measurement variable for each activity and each subject.

-Dependencies

 The script uses the following R libraries which need to be installed: